• Skip to primary navigation

 If you’re wondering if you may work in California as a foreigner, the answer is yes, but there are some requirements.

-If you are a foreign national who want to lawfully enter and work in California, you must first get a work visa.
+If you are a foreign national who wants to enter and work in California lawfully, you must first get a work visa.

 If you’re looking for full-time local jobs in California, regardless of your career level, it’s not always about the income; instead, there is a slew of benefits you can legitimately claim.